Gelembjuk/oursql/README.md

 ### Cryptocurrency

 OurSQL supports cryptocurrency too.
 It is a "side effect" of a blockchain used to replicate data.
 When blocks are created, some wallet receives coins.
-It is possible to send conins to any other wallet as it works in bitcoin or similar cryptocurrencies.
+It is possible to send coins to any other wallet as it works in bitcoin or similar cryptocurrencies.

 Additionally, it is possible to define "paid" SQL transactions in a [consensus](docs/Consensus.md) rules.
 To protect some data from unlimited modifications.